 What is School Lab?

-School Lab is an innovative programme designed to promote the exchange of ideas on science.
+School Lab is an innovative educational communication programme designed to promote the exchange of ideas on science.
 Through School Lab we aim to help young students:

 - understand the exciting challenges of science

 - develop critical and creative thinking through innovative and creative activities

 - gain the confidence and skills required to present their ideas

 and establish an online community that will bring students, teachers and researchers together.